 Q: Does TunSafe support Windows XP, Windows Vista or earlier Windows versions?

-A: No, TunSafe requires Windows 7 or later.
+A: No, TunSafe currently requires Windows 7 or later.

 Q: Does TunSafe support IPv6?